An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Main results

 \subsection{Transmissions}

 Consider first the transmission of a single packet.
-Let $T(\G_m)$ be the number of nodes of $G^\0$ (including the source) that receive the packet from the source and transmit it and let $\mathcal{T}(\cG^\0) \cap \G_m$ be the set of nodes within $\G_m$ that receive the packet from the source and transmit it when probabilistic forwarding is carried out on $\cG^\0$.
-From our construction, it follows that $T(\G_m)$ is stochastically dominated by $|\mathcal{T}(\cG^\0) \cap \G_m |$ since there might be nodes which receive a packet from outside $\G_m$ and transmit it.
+Let $T(G_m)$ be the number of nodes of $G_m$ that receive the packet from the source and transmit it and let $\mathcal{T}(\cG) \cap \G_m$ be the set of nodes within $\G_m$ that receive the packet from the source and transmit it when probabilistic forwarding is carried out on $\cG$ \footnote{ {It is implicit from the use of Palm probabilities that the origin is the source and probabilistic forwarding is formulated as an MPP as described in Section \ref{sec:singlepkt}.}}.
+From our construction, it follows that $T(G_m)$ is stochastically dominated by $|\mathcal{T}(\cG) \cap \G_m |$ since there might be nodes which receive a packet from outside $\G_m$ and transmit it.
 However, it can be shown that,

-The arguments for this follow along the same lines as for the case of probabilistic forwarding of coded packets on the grid (see \cite{ToN})\footnote{As in the case of a grid, the probability of there being a connected path in an annulus around $\G_m$, is known to tend to $1$ as $m\rightarrow \infty$ in the super-critical region, $\lambda>\lambda_c$.}.
-Thus, it suffices to evaluate $\lim_{m\rightarrow \infty}\frac{\E^{(\0,1)}\left[|\mathcal{T}(\cG^\0) \cap \G_m |\right]}{m^2}$ to find the expected number of transmissions for a single packet.
-We do this as follows.
-First, we evaluate the expectation with respect to the probability measure $\P$ using ergodic theorems for RGGs.
-Next, we show the equality of expectations with respect to the probability measures, $\P$ and $\Palm$.
-Conditioning on the origin having mark $1$ gives the required quantity.
-The technicalities of relating the expectation with respect to $\Palm$ and $\P$ are detailed in Appendix \ref{sec:Palm}.